Skip to main content

 Makita USA22

-Topping the list was U.S. Auto Sales at its Georgia facility, reporting 142 affected workers.
+The most significant filing came from U.S. Auto Sales at its Atlanta facility, reporting 142 affected workers.
 Usasf Servicing followed with 89 workers.

 Trend & Outlook